avalonmediasystem/browse-everything/SharePoint.md

     * offline_access
     * openid
     * profile
-    * Sites.Read.All
+    * Team.ReadBasic.All
     * User.Read

-To use the sharepoint provider add the following to `config/browse_everything_providers.yml`.
-The `filter_terms` parameter is optional.
-Commenting it out will return all sites that a user has access to.
-If an array of terms is provided the list of sites will be filtered so that only sites containing any of the terms are returned.
+To use the sharepoint provider add the following to `config/browse_everything_providers.yml`:

 ```
 sharepoint: